We need to talk about Firebase

 And that’s where I’m at with my React app.

-Over the past few days, I’ve been trying to create something only to find that not having a backend to service my needs.
+Over the past few days, I’ve been trying to create something only to find that I didn’t have a backend to service my needs.
+A front end app doesn’t do much when it’s not used in conjunction with a backend.
 It’s my biggest roadblock until now.
 I’ve used Firebase in the past with Angular but it didn’t quite click that I can use it for any project I wanted — that it didn’t have to be Angular specific.
 My brain is strange like that — or perhaps no one really does the React + Firebase pairing to spark such an idea inside my head.

 In fact, Firebase is a very underutilized tool with most tutorials opting for MERN or MEAN stacks instead.
 There’s nothing wrong with that either.
 But I think more people should really look into Firebase pairings, especially when they’re learning.
 Perhaps I will be the one to add the Firebase + frontend pairings content in the future.
 Perhaps that can be the community give back I’ve been meaning to do for a while now.